rcolistete/MicroPython_MLX90615_driver/README.md

 - sleep and wake functions;
 - optional simplified versions with low memory usage.

+These drivers for MLX90615 are optimised for low memory usage :
+- by using and returning integer values as possible, as float values would allocate more RAM;
+- documentation is outside the code;
+- the 'no-errors' version has no error checking for reading the sensor, nor error messages;
+- the 'simple' version has just the most important functions.

 ### 1) MLX90615
 From Melexis product page :